xiaodown/pancrythm/README.md

  * ~~Create help text (!cake help or something)~~ Done
  * ~~support URLs as a search term~~ Done
  * Clean up code / make more object oriented (unlikely)
+   * This is really ugly; it started as a simple script and kept growing.
+Oh well.
+Refactoring is for chumps.

 ## Risks: